finale80/fastbook/README.md

-# fastbook
-Experiments while reading the book "Deep Learning for coders with fast &amp; PyTorch"
+# Experiments while reading the book :blue_book: *Deep Learning for coders with fast &amp; PyTorch*